Distance Learning Parent Resources

 Openings are filled on a periodic basis using criteria that have been approved by our Board, Policy Council, and the United States Congress.
 Slots are not filled based on a first-come, first-served basis.
 While we cannot guarantee anyone a slot, we do our best to get all children into a slot as soon as possible.

 If the center is full, we encourage you to submit an application in order to be placed on the waiting list.
 Slots become available throughout Hinds County on a daily basis, and we try to get children assigned as vacancies occur.
 Each center is required to maintain a waiting list.
 If you are willing to transport your child to another center, we can assist you by transferring your application to a center with a shorter waiting list in another part of the county.

 Applications are accepted year-round for the Head Start program.

 WHAT IF MY FAMILY INCOME IS GREATER THAN THE INCOME GUIDELINES?

 Your application will still be processed; however, families with income higher than the federal poverty guidelines will be placed on a waiting list and will only be considered for enrollment if we do not have any income-eligible children to fill the open slots.
-We are allowed to enroll up to at 10% of families above the income guidelines.
-Priority is giving to families with income at or below the federal poverty guidelines.
+We are allowed to enroll up to 10% of families above the income guidelines.
+Priority is given to families with income at or below the federal poverty guidelines.